 Make it Happen

-Tours run for about 4 hours and cost €85 person (includes all drinks and 15 diferent dishes).
+Tours run for about 4 hours and cost €85 person (includes all drinks and 15 different dishes).

 Marwa also offers private tours, which are great if you’re travelling as a group.

 Is it worth it?
 When you consider the volume and quality of everything you eat, and also the added value of being guided through the city, I think the price offers outstanding value for money.